 Format: 6-round Swiss in two sections, 1700+ (Premier) and U1700 (Reserve).
 Playing up is not allowed.
-The most current (“live”) US Chess regular ratings are usually used for section eligibility, pairings, and prize eligibility.
-To see how players who have no US Chess regular rating but have a rating in another system are handled at this tournament, click here.
+The official US Chess regular ratings are generally used.
+Unofficial US Chess regular ratings based on at least four games generally used for those with no official US Chess regular rating.
 Up to two half point byes are available if requested before round one.

 Schedule: On-site registration runs from 9-9:45am.
-Rounds are scheduled for 10am, 1:30pm, and 5pm each day.
+The rounds are scheduled for 10am, 1:30pm, and 5pm each day.
 The second and third rounds each day can be started earlier if both players agree.
 Players who have a game go long can request extra time off before the next round.

-Rated: US Chess regular rated and NWSRS rated.
+Rated: US Chess regular rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits.
 The OSCF is currently offering discounted regular memberships (no printed magazine) for any player under age 21 at the time of redemption here.

 Qualifiers: This tournament is a qualifier for the Challengers section of the Oregon Closed and qualifier for the OSCF State Championship

 Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
-2) This tournament uses the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
-Rule variation 10I2, which allows a player who is intending to castle and touches the rook first to still castle, will be in effect.
-3) OCF/WCF/ICA state membership is not required.
+2) This tournament uses the rules from the 7th edition of the US Chess rulebook.